 Our templates vary in their functions, allowing managers to pick and choose which templates they would like to use for specific content.
 We have three predominant template categories to significantly boost your existing employee learning program.

 Knowledge transfer encapsulates the utilization of microlessons to transfer knowledge to learners for the first time.
-This is achieved through features such as narration, video, text and images to fully immerse users in a positive and informative learning environment, contributing to personal and professional development.
+With multimedia or web content authoring tools, this is achieved through features such as narration, video, text and images to fully immerse users in a positive and informative learning environment, contributing to personal and professional development.

 Interactive templates are a front-running feature of our authoring tool, responsible for lessons being completely interactive, using engaging UI/UX.
 Interactivity has been proven to significantly increase the rate of how much content is understood by learners in their first interaction with new material.
 The consolidation of knowledge has been made a seamless experience with interactive templates.